real-general-iroh/PD-AHK-Duty-Menu/README.md

 ## How to use:

-- If you have any issues with this menu or any bugs that you find, please create an issue.
-Additionally, if you want new features added or want to add a feature yourself, please create an issue or do a pull request.
+- If you have any issues with this menu or any bugs that you find, feel free to reach out to me.
+Additionally, if you want new features added or want to add a feature yourself, feel free to reach out or do a push/pull request.

 ### Buttons:
 - `F3` Opens the menu